vummanenidilip/Flight-data-eda-preprocessing/README.md

 Join us on a thrilling journey through flight data!
 Discover departure times, delays, distances, and more.
 Let's uncover patterns and clues about flight delays together!
 Fasten your seatbelts for an adventure! 🛫✈️🕵️‍♂️

 **Mission : **
 Our mission is to play detective, identifying patterns and uncovering clues that shed light on what causes flight delays.
-So, fasten your seatbelts and prepare for an exhilarating journey through this rich flight data!
+So, fasten your seatbelts and prepare for an exhilarating journey through this rich flight data!:
-To include the line `%matplotlib inline` in a README file for GitHub, you can explain its purpose briefly and provide an example of usage.
-Here's how you can write it:

 ```markdown
 ### Setting up Dependencies for Data Analysis